Altinn/altinn-broker/README-infrastructure.md

 ## After deployment of infrastructure
 It's important to check that Microsoft Defender is enabled for all blob storages in the environment.

+## Create release notes
+If the version in version.txt is bumped, a new release in github will automaticly be created the next time the production environment is deployed.